Frequently Asked Questions

 - Completion of required background checks that are no more than one year old

-- Pass the Praxis I or PAPA exams
+- Pass the PAPA exam

 What is the latest time that I should apply to the TEP?